SpartnerNL/Laravel-Excel/README.md

 ## :mag_right: Roadmap

 Imports are currently not supported by 3.0.
 This functionality will be re-added in 3.1.
-There's currently no ETA on this release.
+3.1 is planned to be released in October 2018.

 ## :mailbox_with_mail: License & Postcardware